richardjana/Advent_of_Code_2025/README.md

 # Advent_of_Code_2025
-scripts for the Advent of Code 2025 puzzles
+Scripts for the Advent of Code 2025 puzzles, see https://adventofcode.com/2025